Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

+The notion of stranded edge contraction can be defined at this point.
+In contracting an edge $e$, we look at the subgraph $s \cup c$ of associated with $e$ in the larger graph consisting of all strands meeting all chords; $s \cup c$ consists of paths and cycles.
+We replace each cycle by a trivial circle, and each path by a new chord joining its endpoints.
+This operation does not affect the face structure, except that some (inner) faces may be deleted in the former component containing $e$.
+However, the total number of closed and open faces remains constant: to each inner face of $e$, we associate a trivial circle which then introduces back another closed face in the HESG.

+\begin{definition}[Stranded edge contractions] Let $\crrG_{\mf^0}$ be a rank $D$ HESG and $e$ be a rank $d$ stranded edge with $s \cup c$ the subgraph associated with $e$ in the larger graph consisting of all strands meeting all chords (in the previous notation).
+Let $p\le d$ be a positive integer.

+If $e$ is a $p$--inner edge, $\crrG_{\mf^0}/e$ is the result of contracting $e$ in $\crrG_{\mf^0}$, that is defined from $\crrG_{\mf^0}$ by replacing $e$ and its end vertices $v_{1}$ and $v_2$ (or its end vertex $v$, if $e$ is a loop, respectively) by $p$ trivial circles and a new stranded vertex $v'$.
+The new vertex $v'$ possesses all pre-edges except those connected to $e$ and all sHEs as they appear on $v_{1}$ and $v_{2}$ (respectively, on $v$), keeping all chords of $v_{1}$ and $v_{2}$ (respectively, of $v$) except those involved in the cycles of $s \cup c$, and replacing each open path of $s\cup c$ by a new chord joining its ends.
+If the vertex $v'$ is disconnected, then we split it.

+If there is no outer strands left after removing the $p$ inner faces of $e$, then there is no vertex $v'$. \end{definition}

+Some examples of rank 3 stranded edge contraction are given in Figure \ref{fig:constra}A' and B', and an example of a rank 3 loop contraction is given in Figure \ref{fig:constra}C'.

+A convenient way, though not necessary, to illustrate this type of contraction is to use a cyclic order for $v_1$ and $v_2$ contract the stranded edge $e$ incident to these vertices and finally draw the final vertex respecting the cyclic order of the pre-edges on $v_{1}$ and $v_2$.
+This choice leads to the representation given in Figure \ref{fig:constra}.

-One may directly check that contracting a non self-loop in a ribbon graph can be immediately seen as a rank 2 edge (soft or hard) contraction.
-For self-loop in ribbon graphs, we conjecture that the soft contraction procedure agrees with ordinary contraction of ribbon self-loop once again.
-In fact, one may check that a trivial self-loop contraction for a ribbon graph coincides with the notion contraction of a $p$--inner self-loop contraction in the soft sense of Definition \ref{def:constran}, with $p=0,1,2$, when the ribbon graph is viewed as a rank 2 stranded graph\footnote{ Indeed, for a ribbon graph, a trivial untwisted self loop is equivalent to a 1-- or 2--inner self-loop.
-It is a 1--inner self-loop if one of the face of the self-loop does not immediately close in the vertex and pass through another edge.
-A trivial untwisted self-loop with one vertex and one edge is a 2--inner self-loop.
-A trivial twisted self-loop can be 1-- or 0--inner self-loop, depending on the number of edges of the vertex having the self-loop.
-If there is more than one edge in the vertex, it is a 0--inner self-loop, otherwise it is a 1--inner self-loop.
-Treating systematically these configurations of trivial self-loops in a ribbon graph, one can prove the above claim for these cases. }.
-For a general self-loop $e$, we have strong hints that the soft contraction still coincides with the simple contraction of $e$ in a ribbon graph $\cG$ defined through the dual graph $(\cG^* -e^*)^*=\cG/e$ \cite{bollo} hence, our above conjecture.
+One may directly check that contracting a non loop in a ribbon graph can be seen as a rank 2 stranded edge contraction.
+One may also check that a trivial loop contraction for a ribbon graph coincides with the notion of contraction of a loop in the sense of Definition \ref{def:constran}, when the ribbon graph is viewed as a rank 2 stranded graph.
+Indeed, in a ribbon graph, a trivial positive loop can be a 0--, 1-- or 2--inner loop.
+A trivial negative loop can be a 1-- or 0--inner loop.
+Contracting these trivial loops in a ribbon graph is equivalent of what is described in Definition \ref{def:constran}.
+Discussing loops, we only focus on trivial ones in the following.